dataaxiom/ghcr-cleanup-action/README.md

           token: ${{ secrets.GHCR_PAT }}
 ```

-Multiple package execution can also be achived by using the GitHub workflow
+Multiple package execution can also be achieved by using the GitHub workflow
 matrix mechanism.

 ## Sample Action Setups